x

 eph3:19: "all" here is number, not extent (quantity)

-all the attributes of God's completeness, not every attribute to infinite extent
+not all attributes to infinite extent (2pe1:8 "abound")

-mt18:4: "greatest" implies unequal extents of each person’s greatness, even in heaven
+mt18:4: "greatest" implies unequal extents of each person’s greatness

-the context is the inner man (vs.16) and God's heart
+the context is the inner man (eph3:16) and God's heart

 "completeness": πληρωμα & πληροω

-so it is not about his miraculous power or deity or authority
+so not about miraculous power or deity or authority

 which attribute of God's heart can we not have? name it!